The Best Steak Knives: Serrated vs. Non-Serrated

 Choosing a Steak Knife

-So, before you set out on your search for the best set of steak knives, let’s take a look at both sides of the serrated vs. non serrated blade debate.
+So, before you set out on your search for the best steak knives, let’s take a look at both sides of the serrated vs. non serrated blade debate.

 Serrated Steak Knives